iskandarsulaili/WARP-p2p-client/P2P-DLL/README.md

 ### What is This?

-This DLL is injected into the Ragnarok Online client via **NEMO patcher** to enable:
+This DLL is loaded into the Ragnarok Online client to enable:

 - **Direct peer-to-peer connections** between players in the same zone
 - **Reduced server load** by offloading player movement/chat to P2P